 Pick Your Peach FarmsIn a perfect world, we’d all have the opportunity to visit a Palisade Peach farm, wander through the orchards, and pick our own peaches.
 Local orchards like Green Acres U-Pick, Fruit Basket Orchards, and Green Barn Fruit Co. usually offer U-Pick experiences for peaches, berries, apples, lavender, and veggies.
 That being said, even if you’re not taking fruit right off the tree, there’s more than one way to pick the perfect peach.

-History of Palisade Fruits and ProduceColorado peaches are most famously grown in the town of Palisade, and they are known for being extra juicy and extra sweet, thanks to the long sunny days and cool summer nights in Colorado, which help all those delicious fruity sugars develop.
-Palisade peaches have a long history as a Colorado classic, and it all starts with a man named John Harlow.
-After the Ute tribe were forcibly removed from their ancestral home in the Western Slope in 1881, colonizers began developing a town known as Palisade.
-The farmers there quickly realized just how rich and nutrient-filled the soil was, but while it was great for vegetables and grains, there wasn’t nearly enough rainfall or water for fruit trees, which shriveled up and died very quickly.
+History of Palisade Peaches, Fruits and ProduceColorado peaches are most famously grown in the town of Palisade, and they are known for being extra juicy and extra sweet, thanks to the long sunny days and cool summer nights in Colorado, which help all those delicious fruity sugars develop.
+Palisade Peaches has a long history as a Colorado classic, and it all starts with a man named John Harlow.
+After the Ute tribe was forcibly removed from their ancestral home in the Western Slope in 1881.
+Colonizers began developing a town known as Palisade.
+The farmers there quickly realized just how rich and nutrient-filled the soil was.
+However, it was great for vegetables and grains.
+There wasn’t nearly enough rainfall or water for fruit trees, which shriveled up and died very quickly.
 But John Harlow, who planted some of the area’s earliest peach trees with his wife in 1882, was a determined man.
 He spearheaded a canal project to divert water from the Colorado River and irrigate the region, and though it took years for his project to come to fruition, it worked.
 By the beginning of the 20th century, more than twenty-five thousand pounds of peaches were being shipped from Palisade to regions across the country each year.
 Once they figured out irrigation, farmers began planting more fruits, like apples, pears, grapes, apricots, and cherries.
-Today, Palisade and the surrounding area is Colorado’s most famous and most productive agricultural hub.
+Today, Palisade and the surrounding area are Colorado’s most famous and most productive agricultural hub.
 Palisade is home to orchards, farms, and vineyards galore.
 In the late 1800s, the Palisade community began holding an annual festival called ‘Peach Days,’ a celebration of the town’s most famous crop.
 Over the years, Peach Days, typically the second weekend in August, has continued and evolved into the Palisade Peach Festival.
 A yearly event full of music, activities, food, and of course, peaches!

 By Emily Krempholtz